 Etruscan Jewelry, an Ancient Goldsmith Art that is Still Relevant Today

-Refined and elegant, Etruscan jewelry has always been the symbol of sophisticated goldsmithing, centered on a particular and elaborate gold working technique.
-Even today, the techniques created by Etruscan master goldsmiths more than 2700 years ago are still used.
-But who were the Etruscans and how did they become famous for their jewelry?
+Refined and elegant, Etruscan jewelry in gold has always been the symbol of sophisticated goldsmithing, centered on particular and elaborate craftsmanship.
+Even today, the techniques created by Etruscan master goldsmiths more than 2,700 years ago are still used.
+But who were the Etruscans and how did they become famous for their goldsmith art?

 The Etruscans were the people who inhabited an area corresponding to present-day central Italy, between Tuscany, Lazio and Umbria, called Etruria, in the period between the 9th and 1st centuries BC.
 According to tradition, the last three of the seven kings of Rome were of Etruscan origin.